operator-framework/operator-sdk/website/content/en/docs/cli/operator-sdk_scorecard.md

   -s, --service-account string   Service account to use for tests (default "default") -x, --skip-cleanup             Disable resource cleanup after tests are run -w, --wait-time duration       seconds to wait for tests to complete.
-Example: 35s (default 30s)
+Example: 35s (default 30s) -t, --test-output              directory in which the scorecard test output is stored.
 ```

 ### Options inherited from parent commands